 How To Remove Write Protection On Micro SD Card.

 - Connect your microSD card to your computer using an adapter.
-Make sure that adapter not activated write-protect switch.
-Most of the adapters write protection activate by pulling that switch all the way to down.
+Make sure that the adapter not activated the write-protect switch.
+Most of the adapters write protection activate by pulling that switch all the way down.

 - Type the start menu “cmd” without quotes and right-click on it and choose “Run as Administrator” or right-click on the start menu and choose “Command Prompt (Admin)”.

 - Type following command line and hit the enter key.

 run “DISKPART” command.